 Bivrost® Whisky is handcrafted under the glow of the Northern Lights, at the foot of the majestic Lyngen Alps.
-Melting water from glaciers is purified and combined with wash from Mack brewery ensure a ‐unique product of Arctic Norway.
-Our first batch was put in cask in Nov 2016 and will be ready Nov 2019.
+Melting water from glaciers is purified and combined with wash from Mack brewery ensure a unique product of Arctic Norway.
+Our first batch was put in cask in November 2016 and will be ready November 2019.
 We will launch the first batches on the market in spring 2020.

 Mack brewery delivers our wash, made by pur specification.
 Mack are close to us and have some of the best competence and experience in Norway for making beer (which also relates to Whisky).
-Their production plant is situated 70 km south of us, at a place called Nordkjosbotn.
+Their production plant is situated 70 km south of us, in the village of Nordkjosbotn.
 Our head distiller has worked as a brewer at Mack for more than 20 years and knows all possibilities related to making our wash.
-He works closely with the production team at Mack in order to secure the right quality for our wash.
-The trailer from Mack delivers about 9000 l. of wash each time, which we distill 1200 l. per batch.
-We use “brewers yeast” during the fermentation process – which ensure sweetness and roundness to the wash and ultimately the new make.
+He works closely with the production team at Mack to secure the right quality for our wash.
+The trailer from Mack delivers about 9,000 litres of wash each time, which we distill 1,200 litres per batch.
+We use brewers’ yeast during the fermentation process, which ensures sweetness and roundness to the wash and ultimately the new make.

 Our still (“GERD”) was delivered from Germany.
 “Kothe Destillationstechnik” is a traditional German company specializing in copper and steel processing.
 Based on the unique competence of the renowned engineer Leif Nerhammar, Aurora Spirit has developed a still designed for making several types of alcohol.
 With our combination of pot and column stills, we can make vodka, gin, aquavit and whisky.
 Owing to solid quality and energy saving compounds, the still has a long working life and low energy consumption.
 A water bath or steam heats mashes and fluids in a solid, purpose-built copper still.
 A smooth internal surface is realised by means of a welded construction without appendages.
 The characteristic of a Kothe still is the combination of efficiency, stability and shape.

 Believe it or not, but the Arctic climate has its clear advantages.
-The temperature variations between summer and winter, and between day and night, is dramatic.
-In the winter we can experience temperatures below -20 C, and in the summer temperatures above +20 C – that’s a 40 degree variation!
+The temperature variations between summer and winter, and between day and night, are dramatic.
+In the winter, we can experience temperatures below -20 C, and in the summer temperatures above +20 C – that’s a 40 degree variation!

 These constant changes in the seasons affect development of our cask spirits.
-During hot days the pressure increases in the cask, the spirits expand and penetrate deeper into the oak.
+On hot days, the pressure increases in the cask, the spirits expand and penetrate deeper into the oak.
 When the temperature drops, the spirits has soaked in flavours from the oak.
 This interaction between spirits and oak is essential for cask maturation.